Trow-Registry/trow/docs/ARCHITECTURE.md

 So this means:

- - files in the `blobs` directory represent not just image layers, but also manifests and config data referred to from manifests.
+ - Files in the `blobs` directory represent not just image layers, but also manifests and config data referred to from manifests.
- - the files in scratch _are not_ digests.
+ - The files in scratch _are not_ digests.
 They are UUIDs used for temporary tracking of uploads.
- - the manifests folder more or less indexes the blobs; it lets us find the data associated with a named tag.
+ - The manifests folder more or less indexes the blobs; it lets us find the data associated with a named tag.
- - doing a "GC sweep" to get rid of unused blobs means going through the manifests directory and creating an inventory of digests referred to by the manifests.
+ - Doing a "GC sweep" to get rid of unused blobs means going through the manifests directory and creating an inventory of digests referred to by the manifests.
 Any blobs that aren't on the final list can be safely deleted without breaking an image.
 The current plan is to avoid doing this in a "pause-the-world" GC pass and instead continually ensure the file system is synchronised.